-The Americans are not a yielding passive race of contented plodders, to innovating power, and curtailed liberty; but like judicious and wary paymasters, see the work properly performed, and, as they are tenacious, guard-against any encroachment; thus that source, from whence springs authority, becomes a barrier or equilibrium between the rulers and the ruled.-Qualifications for President, Vice-President, Senators, Representatives, &c. are-first, capacity, then possessors of certain property to different amounts, citizenship, age, &c. &c.-The Constitutions of New Hampshire, Massachusetts, Vermont, New Jersey, Pensilvania, and the Carolinas, require a profession of a belief in Christianity, and several of them limit the species of it to Protestanism; an act of the Virginia Assembly requires a belief of the Trinity in By the Constitution of Connecticut, all freemen are eligible to all offices; and the Western States only require the people's choice.
-Religion is as free as the air they breathe, that is, all modes of worship are tolerated without prejudice to the respective votaries, and as every flock keeps its own shepherd, their churches and chapels are distinguished and known by the names of the respective preachers, and as they can remove their pastors, their Temples often change their title; --- the most prevalent and successful are the doctrines of the Unitarians, Universalists, and sour unkind, uncompromising Calvanism---enemy to health and all social enjoyment.
-OMNIPOTENCE gave not to man moral propensities to condemn him to eternal misery !--- Perish the thought!
-These charitable Elect, in the greater part of New England, exclude all rational amusement --- the fine arts, and even music :---thus St. Cecilia is condemned as a pianoforte playing hussey, and King David a mere balladsinger?
+The Americans are not a yielding passive race of contented plodders, to innovating power, and curtailed liberty; but like judicious and wary paymasters, see the work properly performed, and, as they are tenacious, guard against any encroachment; thus that source, from whence springs authority, becomes a barrier, or equilibrium between the rulers and the ruled; Qualifications for President, Vice-President, Senators, Representatives. &c. are-first capacity, then possessors of certain property to different amounts, citizenship, age, &c. &c.-The Constitutions of New Hampshire, Massachusetts, Vermont, New Jersey, Pensylvania, and the Carolinas, require a profession of a belief in Christianity, and several of them limit the species of it to Protestanism: an act of the Virginia Assembly, require a belief of the Trinity in By the Constitution of Connecticut, all freemen are eligible to all offices; and the Western States, only require the peoples choice.
+Religion is as free as the air they breathe, that is, all modes of worship are tolerated without prejudice to the respective votaries, and as every flock keeps its own shepherd, their churches and chapels, are distinguished and known by the names of the respective preachers; and as they can remove their pastors, their Temples often change their title;-the most prevalent and successful, are the doctrines of the Unitarians.
+Universalists, and sour unkind, uncompromising Calvanism-enemy to health and all social enjoyment.
+OMNIPOTENCE gave not to man moral propensities, to condemn him to eternal misery !- Perish the thought!
+These charitable Elect, in the greatest part of New England, exclude all national amusements-the fine arts, and even music; -thus St. Cealia is condemned as a pianoforte playing hussey, and such frigidity of sentiment, freezes the more congenial and generous avenues of the soul, except the nearest way to dollars, and to (Heaven.)

-The solemnization of marriage is seldom consummated in any place of worship, but is considered legal, if performed in any private house or tavern, by a Squire or Magistrate, who simply demands whether the party are free, able, and willing, and then pronounces his rivetting official injunction; that is, to increase, multiply, and replenish the earth, for which he receives a fee, according to the circumstances of the happy pair.
+The solemnization of marriage, is seldom consummated in any place of worship, but is considered legal, if performed in any private house, or tavern, by a Squire, or Magistrate,\ who simply demands whether the party are free, able, and willing, and then pronounces his rivetting official injunction; that is, to increase, multiply, and to replenish the earth, for which he receives a fee, according to the circumstances of the happy pair.

-Baptism is rarely resorted to as a Christian form; thus it is as parents name their offspring as they think proper, we meet so many out-of-the-way names in America, that could not be found even on Mount Olympus on a grand gala day.
+Baptism is rarely resorted to as a Christian form; thus it is as parents name their offspring as they think pro-